 If you are a non-UK resident who sells, or disposes of, UK land or property or an asset deriving its value from UK land and property, then you must submit an online non-resident capital gains tax return and pay any corresponding capital gains tax within 60 days of the disposal.
 This is the case even if no UK tax is payable on the disposal (e.g. a loss is made).

-If you are non-UK domiciled, your foreign assets should be outside the scope of UK Inheritance Tax.
+Previously, and until 6 April 2025, if you were non-UK domiciled, your foreign assets should be outside the scope of UK Inheritance Tax.
 Historically, it was common tax planning for non-UK domiciled individuals to hold UK residential property through an overseas company or other corporate envelope/entity.

 From 6 April 2017, the efficiency of this tax planning has been negated by HMRC.
 The value of the holding in the overseas company that is attributable to the UK residential property will be subject to UK Inheritance Tax on a taxable event (e.g. on death).
 Additionally, to prevent people from holding UK residential property through an overseas structure and selling their interest immediately prior to death, there is a ‘two-year lag’.
 This lag means the sale proceeds, or any assets acquired with the proceeds, remain within the scope of UK Inheritance Tax for two years from the date of sale.